For additional information, read the Nomination Form PDF

 NRHP Listing Date 07/16/1980

-This residential neighborhood centered along West Washington Street, and including three blocks of Hinton Street, as well as sections of Perry and Guarantee streets, contains an important and varied assemblage of late 18th and 19th century houses.
-Once one of the city’s leading neighborhoods, it takes its name from Folly Castle, a wood frame Georgian mansion with later modifications, erected in 1763 for Peter Jones, whose progenitor and namesake was the source for the name of Petersburg.
+This residential neighborhood centered along West Washington Street, and including three blocks of Hinton Street as well as sections of Perry and Guarantee streets, contains an important and varied assemblage of late-18th- and 19th-century houses.
+Once one of the city’s leading neighborhoods, it takes its name from Folly Castle (pictured above), a wood-frame Georgian mansion with later modifications, erected in 1763 for Peter Jones, whose progenitor and namesake was the source for the name of Petersburg.
 Another residence, the 1858 McIlwaine-Friend house, at 404 W. Washington Street, served as Maj.
 Gen. George E. Pickett’s Confederate headquarters from 1863 to 1864.
 An outstanding early frame house is the ca. 1813 Joel Hammon house at 26 Perry Street.
 Dominant architectural styles are Greek Revival, Italianate, and Georgian Revival.

 The first Folly Castle Historic District boundary increase added an approximately five-block 19th-century primarily residential area centered on West Washington Street to the existing district.
 Two prominent structures added through this extension are the Gothic Revival Second Presbyterian Church and the Neoclassical old Petersburg High School, constructed in 1917-18.